sagemath/sagewiki_to_gh-2022-10-10/sage-3.0.1.md

 == Convex Hulls And Polyhedral Functions Improvements (Marshall Hampton) ==

-== Lattice Polytope Update (Andrey Novoseltsev) ==
+== Lattice Polytope Update (Andrey Novoseltsev) == This update includes: change in the behavior of LatticePolytope constructor, now compute_vertices=True by default;
+ReflexivePolytope(s) - databases of all (representatives of GL(Z)-orbits of) reflexive polytopes in 2 and 3 dimensions with some precomputed data;
+LatticePolytope.index - search in the above databases for the representative of the GL(Z)-orbit of the given polytope;
+LatticePolytope.plot3d - 3D-plotting for 3-dimensional polytopes;
+convex_hull and minkowski_sum - without the requirement for points to span the ambient space, which LatticePolytope has;
+NEFPartition.dual - computing the dual NEF-partition;
+minor improvements to other functions and documentation, shortcuts like LatticePolytope.vertex.

 == zeta_function Method for Schemes (Kiran Kedlaya) ==